Stellate Ganglion Block Injections for Pain Relief

 Board Certified Doctors

-Patients Seen Within Two Weeks
+Seen Within Two Weeks

-What Are Stellate Ganglion Blocks
+What Are Stellate Ganglion Blocks?

-Part of the body’s nervous system, the stellate ganglion are nerves (sympathetic) that are involved with movement and feeling in your arm and face.
+Part of the body’s nervous system, the stellate ganglion are sympathetic nerves that are involved with movement and feeling in your arm and face.
 This complex collection of nerves is found at the sixth and seventh cervical vertebrae of the neck.
 If you are experiencing pain sensations in your face, neck, and arms, your physician may recommend a stellate ganglion block as a form of treatment.

 A stellate ganglion block is a local anesthetic that is administered to the front of the neck.
-The medication in the injection’s solution relieves the pain (and the pain signals from the nerves) that reach the neck, upper arms, and head.
-Stellate Ganglion Blocks can also help improve the body’s circulation to the arms.
+The medication in the injection’s solution relieves the pain and the pain signals from the nerves that reach the neck, upper arms, and head.
+Stellate ganglion blocks can also help improve the body’s circulation to the arms.

-Outside of immediate treatment for pain symptoms, Stellate Ganglion Blocks are also utilized to determine the presence of nerve injury or problematic circulation.
+Outside of immediate treatment for pain symptoms, a stellate ganglion block for pain is also utilized to determine the presence of nerve injury or problematic circulation.

 These conditions include:

-How Do Stellate Ganglion Blocks Work
+How Do Stellate Ganglion Blocks Work?

-Stellate Ganglion therapy is an injection of local anesthetic in the sympathetic nerve tissue found in the neck.
+Stellate ganglion therapy is an injection of local anesthetic in the sympathetic nerve tissue found in the neck.
 The nerves are located on both sides of the voice box found in the neck.
 Sometimes a steroid is combined with the medicated solution to prolong the pain-relieving effects of the injection.
 This injection is able to block the nerve signals from sending pain messages to the brain, thus managing your symptoms.
 While either as a diagnostic tool or therapeutic treatment, a stellate ganglion treatment can help you return to a fully functioning life.

 The procedure is performed in a sterile environment.
 You will be positioned according to the location of your pain.
 The injection site will be cleansed using betadine or alcohol.
 Your physician will anesthetize your skin using local anesthetic.
 A small needle with medication will deliver the anesthetic to the site of pain.
 You may experience pressure at the site.
 The process may take up to 15 minutes to administer.
 You may begin to notice immediate relief, but it may take a day or two for the medication to take full effect.

-What Conditions Do Stellate Ganglion Blocks Treat
+What Conditions Do Stellate Ganglion Blocks Treat?

-Stellate ganglion blocks also treat nerve injury like causalgia, pain from shingles, intractable angina, and pain from reflex sympathetic dystrophy.
+A nerve block shot in neck also treat nerve injury like causalgia, pain from shingles, intractable angina, and pain from reflex sympathetic dystrophy.
 These sympathetic blocks can also treat poor blood circulation that is a result from Raynaud’s disease or CREST syndrome.

 Frequently Asked Questions